0day-ci/linux/Documentation/networking/snmp_counter.rst

 before updating IcmpMsgInType[N].
 If a packet has bad checksum, the IcmpInMsgs would be updated but none of IcmpMsgInType[N] would be updated.

+* IcmpInDropOtherhost

+This counter indicates that the packet was dropped because the destination MAC address was incorrect.

 * IcmpInErrors and IcmpOutErrors

 Defined by `RFC1213 icmpInErrors`_ and `RFC1213 icmpOutErrors`_